Quintessential Belfast Itinerary

 Muddlers Club | Seasonal.
 Hidden away between Waring Street and Exchange Place, Muddlers is a Michelin star restaurant offering elegant dishes in a cool atmosphere.

-Sample the buzzing nightlife in the area’s many pubs and bars, see PUBS
+Sample the buzzing nightlife in the area’s many pubs and bars, see DRINKS.

 Day 5: Belfast your way